 The City and the Police Department drafted reports and memos which concluded that there was absolutely nothing illegal about the activities of the street preachers and instead that their activities were protected by the Charter.

 Nevertheless, contrary to the reports, the police charged them anyway in the summer of 2021.
 Further, the police charged them for an entire nine-month period prior to the actual charges of mischief and cause disturbance.

-For a year and a half, Carol Crosson, with support from the charity Rights and Freedoms Advocate, defended Steven Brown, the last street preacher left standing, set to go to trial December 12-15 in Vancouver.
-However, this week, the Crown stayed the charges against Steven Brown!
+For a year and a half, lawyer Carol Crosson, with support from the Freedoms Advocate, defended Steven Brown, the last street preacher left standing, set to go to trial December 12-15 in Vancouver.
+The Crown stayed the charges against Steven Brown!

 This matter is strikingly similar to the charges that occurred three years ago against street preacher David Lynn in Toronto, whom Crosson also defended.
 In one of the reports from the Vancouver Police Department, it was recognized that Pastor Lynn simply preaching from the Bible on Toronto City streets had been protected by the Charter, then concluding that charging these street preachers would have placed the Vancouver Police Department officers in direct conflict with the Charter.
 Pastor Lynn’s charges were also pulled just before trial.

 Freedoms Advocate has supported the ongoing fight for religious freedoms all across the country.
 Your encouragement and financial support have made that all possible.

 Together, we can help people of faith stand strong and force government to honour the religious freedoms granted by our Charter.
 In fact, our Charter begins with this statement subjecting all following statements this principle:

 “Whereas Canada is founded upon principles that recognize the supremacy of God and the rule of law…”